Ethical Conduct for Research Involving Humans Policy

 |Downloadable Version:||Ethical Conduct for Research Involving Humans Policy|

-|Related Procedure(s):||Ethical Conduct For Research Involving Humans|
+|Related Procedure(s):||Ethical Conduct For Research Involving Humans Procedure|

 |This document is available in alternate format on request.|

-The Humber College Institute of Technology & Advanced Learning (hereafter referred to as "Humber” or “the College") is committed to advancing and safeguarding high-quality academic and ethical standards in all its activities.
+The Humber College Institute of Technology & Advanced Learning (hereafter referred to as "Humber'' or ''the College") is committed to advancing and safeguarding high-quality academic and ethical standards in all its activities.

-Humber supports research that consistently meets the highest ethical standards.
-Research can require collaboration between human participants and researchers and may require active involvement of participants.
+Research may involve collaboration between human participants and researchers and may require active involvement of participants.
 Therefore, the interests of both researchers and participants are central to the research and there is an overriding premise that participants must not be treated simply as objects or a means to an end.
 Researchers are required to conduct their research studies with accuracy, candor, objectivity and sensitivity.